u0078867/ulema-ul-analyzer/README.md

 ---
 **Documentation:**

-Both U.L.E.M.A and Report Generator are corredated with documentation files.
-These can be found inside the folder *Doc* of each application.
+Both U.L.E.M.A and Report Generator are documented with manuals and additional useful information.
+These documents can be found inside the folder *Doc* of each application.

 ---

-Please **cite** the following articles from which the processing protocol was taken:
+Please **cite** the following articles when using the software; these articles provide a further description of the processing protocol:

 1. **Jaspers, E.**, Feys, H., Bruyninckx, H., Cutti, A.G., Harlaar, J., Molenaers, G., Desloovere, K. **The reliability of upper limb kinematics in children with hemiplegic cerebral palsy.** Gait Posture 2011; 33(4): 568-575 (citations : 6) (IF most recent : 1.969).

 2. **Jaspers, E.**, Feys, H., Bruyninckx, H., Klingels, K., Molenaers, G., Desloovere, K. **The Arm Profile Score: A new summary index to assess upper limb movement pathology.** Gait Posture 2011; 34(2): 227-233 (citations : 3) (IF most recent : 1.969).

-The following articles are also relevent:
+Other relevant articles:

 1. **Jaspers, E.**, Feys, H., Bruyninckx, H., Harlaar, J., Molenaers, G., Desloovere, K. **Upper limb kinematics: Development and reliability of a clinical protocol for children.** Gait Posture 2011; 33(2): 279-285 (citations : 8) (IF most recent : 1.969).